Webo has red card rescinded & will be present at rescheduled PSG vs Istanbul Basaksehir clash | Goal.com

 Webo has red card rescinded & will be present at rescheduled PSG vs Istanbul Basaksehir clash

-UEFA have rescinded the red card that Pierre Webo received during Paris Saint-Germain's postponed clash with Istanbul Basaksehir, and he will be present when the fixture is restarted.
+UEFA has rescinded the red card that Pierre Webo received during Paris Saint-Germain's postponed clash with Istanbul Basaksehir, and he will be present when the fixture is restarted.

-Basaksehir assistant coach Webo was sent off for his reaction to alledged racial abuse from fourth official Sebastian Coltescu when PSG played host to the Turkish outfit on Tuesday night.
+Basaksehir assistant coach Webo was sent off for his reaction to alleged racial abuse from fourth official Sebastian Coltescu when PSG played host to the Turkish outfit on Tuesday night.

-UEFA have officially reversed that decision ahead of the rescheduled fixture, which will kick off from the 14-minute mark at 5:55 on Wednesday.
+UEFA has officially reversed that decision ahead of the rescheduled fixture, which will kick off from the 14-minute mark at 5:55pm GMT (12:55pm ET) on Wednesday.

-Basaksehir have confirmed the news via their social media channels, while European football's main governing body has released a statement outlining their plans to conduct a full-scale investigation into the incident.
+Basaksehir have confirmed the news via their social media channels, while European football's main governing body has released a statement outlining its plans to conduct a full-scale investigation into the incident.

 "Information in regards to this investigation will be made available in due course."